Skip to main content

 № 01 · The carpentry

 The porch came first.
-Posts, treads, and a turned balustrade rebuilt in cedar, end grain primed before anything else so water can never get a foothold.
-Paint over rotten wood is just a countdown — so we start with the wood, then earn the finish.
+Posts, treads, and a turned balustrade were rebuilt in cedar, with the end grain primed before assembly so water cannot get into the wood.
+Paint over rotten wood fails within a season or two, so the carpentry has to be sound before any finish goes on.

 № 02 · The palette

-A soft grey-sage on the eaves, fascia, and porch ceiling; crisp white on the columns and balustrade; a dark, quiet door.
-Every line cut by hand against the brick — no tape on the heritage detail.
-The brick was never touched.
-It didn’t need to be.
+A soft grey-sage on the eaves, fascia, and porch ceiling; crisp white on the columns and balustrade; a dark front door.
+Every line was cut in by hand against the brick — no tape on the heritage detail.
+The brick itself was not painted.
+Original brick in good condition should be left alone.

 The finished porch from the side — sage-grey trim, white columns, grey deck, red brick piers.